 Rapid Enterprise Development (RED for short)

+We make enterprise accessible to all.
 Our vision is to inspire and support people with lived experience of disability, their families, friends and partner organisations to engage in the world of enterprise.

 Our mission is to accompany people with a lived experience of disability on a journey to turn dreams, hobbies and ideas into viable enterprises.
 This is achieved by creating awareness of enterprise opportunities, providing information, support, guidance, business planning and development resources.